luiswolf/next-movie/README.md

 ### Splash screen

 This screen was developed to simple show a loader while the application loads the necessary content to use in the main areas of the application.
 This screen can also be used to decide the application flow based on some future situations, like check the user is logged in or make validations.
-By now, the screen just loads the list of movie genres that will be used in the movie list, because the upcoming movie list endpoint doesn't return the description of the movie gernres.
+By now, the screen just loads the list of movie genres that will be used in the movie list, because the upcoming movie list endpoint doesn't return the description of the movie genres.

 <img src="screenshots/movie-splash-01.png" width="250">